 The problem is with changing too drastically.
 You will end up with a weak brand if you are constantly altering your website’s visual image.

 Your message and style of writing must remain consistent.
 If one month all your blog posts are very serious and the following month you offer a joke every day in each post, your audience won’t know what to expect next.
 Mixing it up is always good, but if you muddle your style and message, your branding will disappear.
-Plan ahead and consider making only gradual changes.
+Check out these guys and learn how to plan ahead and consider making only gradual changes.

 2) Failure to Develop